 Settle in Newport for the rest of the trip and relax while exploring the city, walking the Cliff Walk with fantastic views on the ocean and, of course, the mansions, like the Vanderbilts or the Breakers.

-Furthermore, have fun while taking part in a Ghost walk and enjoy all the different fishes and sea fruits at the Newport Seafood Festival.
+Furthermore, you can have fun while taking part in a Ghost walk and enjoy all the different fishes and sea fruits at the Newport Seafood Festival.

 Massachusetts – Day 22 – 23